fread-ink/ebook-paginator/README.md

 If nothing is found, UTF-8 is assumed.

+## break-inside, break-before and break-after

+Some notes on native browser support of these features.
+This was true as of Febrary 25th 2020.

+While `break-inside` can be used to avoid page breaks inside an element, `break-before` and `break-after` natively do nothing in firefox (not even when printing) but when set to 'column' then they do force a break when inside a column, but only on webkit and chrome.
+This works even when not printing.
+We could re-write the other similar values e.g. 'page', 'left', 'right', 'verso' and 'lefto' to 'column' and that would then work correctly in webkit.

+Using `break-before` or `break-after` with the value 'avoid', 'avoid-page', 'avoid-column' or 'avoid-region' does nothing in any of the browsers, not even when printing.

+Both of these are annoying to implement manually as they'd require us to backtrack if multiple successive elements have `break-*:avoid`.

+Webkit understands that `page-break-before:all` and `break-before:page` are aliases, so getting the computed style for `break-before` will work no matter which is set.
+Weirdly `break-before: column-avoid` isn't understood but setting `-webkit-column-break-before: avoid;` results in the value `avoid` when fetching the computed style for `break-before`.
+This is with WebKitGTK+ 2.26.2.

 # Other content paginators

 If you don't need speed or low memory consumption then take a look at:

 * [Epub.js](https://github.com/futurepress/epub.js) - In-browser e-book reader
+* [Vivliostyle](https://github.com/vivliostyle/vivliostyle) - A very feature-complete in-browser e-book reader
 * [Paged.js](https://gitlab.pagedmedia.org/tools/pagedjs) - CSS polyfill for paged (print) media
-* [Vivliostyle](https://github.com/vivliostyle/vivliostyle) - A very feature-complete in-browser e-book reader

 # Memory usage

-Since this library was written with the fread.ink UI in mind, which uses WebKit, here are some results of brief tests on WebKit.
+Since this library was written with the [fread.ink](http:/fread.ink) UI in mind, which uses WebKit, here are some results of brief tests on WebKit.

 Using browserify vs. plain js with no build tool (and no require) had no measurable impact on memory usage.